Vitamin B6 (Pyridoxine) – Higher Levels Reduce PMS Symptoms

 79 percent

-Vitex Extract (Agnus Castus) Reduces Premenstrual Syndrome
+Vitex Extract (Agnus Castus herb) Reduces Premenstrual Syndrome

 Schellenberg R, et al. Treatment for the premenstrual syndrome with agnus castus fruit extract: prospective, randomised, placebo controlled study.
 British Medical Journal 2001 Jan 20;322:134-137.